 This account allows them to look up item details and virtually try on products using digital software.
 If they like a product, they can add it to a wish list and purchase the entire list using the app.

-Sephora recognizes that its shoppers have a variety to choose from when they walk into one of its stores.
+Sephora recognizes that its shoppers have a wide variety of products to choose from when they walk into one of its stores.
 By integrating its Beauty Bag feature with its in-store communication channel, Sephora is able to help customers narrow their options and keep track of products that they intend to purchase.

 Walgreens has created an omni-channel pharmaceutical experience by using its mobile app as a primary tool for brand communications.
 Customers can use the app to check and refill prescriptions without having to call their pharmacy.
 They can also set up reminders that alert the customer if a prescription needs to be renewed.

-While Walgreens app doesn't have any groundbreaking features, its fundamental tools completely change the shopping experience.
+While the Walgreens app doesn't have any groundbreaking features, its fundamental tools completely change the shopping experience.
 Rather than having to call and set up a prescription with the pharmacy, customers can do everything through the app.
 This eliminates potential hold times and can reduce the waiting time for in-store pick-ups.

 Each billboard was synced with the company's Twitter data, so when followers would tweet using the hashtag "#LFW," the billboard would display the tweet alongside a relevant item from Topshop's catalog.
 This way, fans of fashion week would know where to shop whenever the latest trend was being talked about online.
 And, each billboard was placed within a 10-minute walk from the company's stores, so viewers didn't have to travel far after seeing the advertisement.

 Pepperfry is a home furnishings company that's based in India.
 It was built by two friends who wanted to create a delightful customer experience for purchasing furniture.